ravenleeblack/modern_ide/00_Project_Goals/README.md

 1) Make a usuable ide that can others and myself can learn from to create a real ide.
 2) The main goal is to be able to open up files, edit them in a tabbed window, and save them so they can be reopened another time like a normal ide text editor.
+3) A plugin framwork so that most of these things can work properly.
+4) Get the run button working with a couple of backends.  (compiler/assembler)
+5) Dockable windows
+6) Syntax formatting
+7) Theme setting so the user can set thier own.
+8) precise and wordy debugger that displays in output window.
+(In my compiler I get down on describing where the errors are coming from).
+9) Evetually a plug in that will allow to use the terminal window.
+Would like to create my own terminal commands and a new version of make eventually.
+10) hex reader (displays in it's own window) with color formatting
+11) binary reader (displays in it's own window) with color formatting

-3) Create an ide that will allow multiple projects to be in progress in the main directory.
+12) Create an ide that will allow multiple projects to be in progress in the main directory.
 If we create a main project folder, we could in theory use a button to direct the ide to a particular sub folder or sub directory to be compiled at runtime, or the path as we say, then when the run button is pressed it will only compile the sub-folder so there is no conflictions with the other folders in main directory.
 An example of this would be:

 ![example](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/246263ee-71a0-4deb-913d-cbc50172b700)